-- 1. Remove the pipework from the most convenient port (upper is usually the easy option). - 2.
-Turn the rotor until one of the blade slots lies perpendicularly opposite the port (it will not be central). - 3.
-Push the blade down to the bottom of the slot and measure the distance from blade to the top of the slot (dimension 'A' shown below). - 4.
-The performance of the machine will begin to deteriorate when this measurement reaches 16 mm (i.e. blade width is 36mm).
+- 1. Remove the pipework from the suction port. - 2.
+Turn the rotor, in the direction of rotation, until one of the blade slots can be seen through the port. - 3.
+Push the blade down to the bottom of the slot and measure, parallel to the slot, the distance from the blade to the top edge of the port (dimension 'A' shown below) using a vernier caliper or other suitable device. - 4.
+The performance of the machine will begin to deteriorate when this measurement reaches 100 mm (i.e. blade width is 55mm). - 5.
+Once the measurement has reached 100mm the blades must be replaced.